Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Abstract

 \section{Abstract}

-Land-atmosphere exchange processes are determined by turbulent fluxes, which can be derived from eddy-covariance measurements.
-This method was established to quantify ecosystem-scale vertical atmosphere-vegetation exchange processes, but is also used to validate atmospheric turbulence theories with the ultimate aim to improve the representation of turbulence in numerical models.
-While the focus has long been on turbulence over idealized, homogeneous and flat surfaces, recent scientific developments are shifting towards investigating turbulent exchange processes in complex heterogeneous environments under non-idealized conditions, which pose particular challenges, e.g. advective fluxes between different surface types or non-stationarity of nighttime turbulence.
-This requires to rethink standard post-processing routines for determining turbulent fluxes from the high-frequency sonic and gas analyzer measurements.
-Here, we introduce the open-source R-package 'Reddy', which provides modular-built functions for post-processing, analysis and visualization of eddy-covariance measurements, including investigating spectra, coherent structures, anisotropy, flux footprints and surface energy balance closure.
-The 'Reddy' package is accompanied by a detailed documentation and a set of jupyter notebooks introducing new users hands-on to eddy-covariance data analysis.
-We showcase 'Reddy' based on measurements from three different sites in Norway: A case study during strong stratification over alpine tundra, for determining suitable averaging times during ice-cover transition at a boreal lake, and for fitting flux-variance relations for a permafrost peatland.
-'Reddy' serves as extension of previously developed software packages, paving the way towards holistic turbulence data analysis in heterogeneous real-world environments. \\
+Land-atmosphere exchange is mediated by turbulent fluxes that can be quantified using eddy-co\-variance (EC) measurements.
+EC has been widely used to measure ecosystem-scale vertical exchange between atmosphere and vegetation, and to test and refine atmospheric turbulence theories with the aim to improve the representation of turbulent fluxes in numerical models.
+Traditionally, research has focused on idealized, homogeneous and flat surfaces, but recent work increasingly targets turbulent exchange in complex, heterogeneous environments under non-ideal conditions, where challenges include advective fluxes, mesoscale circulations between contrasting surface types, and non-stationary nighttime turbulence.
+Here, we introduce the open-source R package Reddy, which combines multiple EC analysis methods into a single modular tool.
+Reddy enables users to tailor post-processing choices to site-specific conditions, supports station management and facilitates detailed scientific analyses.
+The package is accompanied by extensive documentation and a suite of Jupyter notebooks that provide hands-on introductions to EC data processing.
+We demonstrate Reddy using measurements from three Norwegian sites: (1) a morning transition following a strongly stably stratified night at an alpine tundra valley, (2) spectral and ogive analysis before and after an ice-cover transition at a boreal lake, and (3) fitting flux-variance relations at a permafrost-affected palsa peatland.
+Reddy extends existing EC software and helps moving towards a more holistic turbulence data analysis framework for heterogeneous, real-world environments.\\